mrnorman/miniWeather/README.md

 I chose not to use the mainline C++ portability frameworks for two main reasons.

-1. It's much easier to compile and managed things with a C++ performance portability layer that's only 1K lines of code long, hence: [YAKL (Yet Another Kernel Launcher)](github.com/mrnorman/YAKL).
+1. It's easier to compile and managed things with a C++ performance portability layer that's only 1K lines of code long, hence: [YAKL (Yet Another Kernel Launcher)](github.com/mrnorman/YAKL).
-2. With `YAKL.h` and `Array.h`, you can easily see for your self what's going on when we launch kernels using `parallel_for` on different hardware backends.
+2. With `YAKL.h` and `Array.h`, you can see for your self what's going on when we launch kernels using `parallel_for` on different hardware backends.

 # Numerical Experiments